-Multi-level marketing has been in the public eye recently, with NXIVM’s trial underway.
+Multi level marketing fraud is a scheme where individuals are promised large sums of money for selling products or recruiting new members into the company.
+However, these schemes often fail to deliver on their promises, and participants can lose significant amounts of money.
+A multi-level marketing fraud scheme has been in the public eye recently with the NXIVM’s trial underway.
 Due to podcasts preceding the trial and it’s highly public nature, people are asking questions about the MLM giant and where the line is drawn between MLMs, pyramid schemes, and Ponzi schemes.

 This blog takes a look at whether an MLM counts as fraud.
 As well, we examine the differences between MLMs, pyramid schemes, and Ponzi schemes.